PeterBParker/OneYearNightmare/README.md

     - Change `./src/api/ComicPageAPI.js` to query Firebase for the info that's in pagesData.json
       - Use the Suspense feature of React 18 which handles all the async and loading state nastiness for me. (https://swizec.com/blog/react-18-and-the-future-of-async-data/)
       - **DONE** Figure out how to asynchronously retrieve data without query waterfalls, effective caching, etc.
-    - Fix the ComicRouter.
+    - **DONE** Fix the ComicRouter.
 Upgrading the react-router lib has broken the website. doh.
     - Change `./src/components/comics/ComicViewer.js`
       - getRelValidObjs on line 65 should be changed to a function that returns if the page exists with the given uuid
       - getFilePath should return the image path in the Firebase Database given a page uuid